 How do you find your customers?
 If your answer is “we don’t, the customer finds us,” then you’ve done it right.
-The scaling up requires dematerializing your sales team.
-If it sounds too blur at this point that’s OK, you will have clear guidance from me how to do so.
+Scaling up requires dematerializing your sales team.
+If it sounds too blurry at this point, that’s OK, you will have clear guidance from me how to do so.

-The key is an “automated control” – we can translate this to “safety switch” in your company.
+The key is an “automated control” – we can translate this to a “safety switch” at your company.
 The idea is nothing new for operating equipment such as machinery, processes in factories when the risk of damage is high, and action must be taken immediately.
-Right now, due to the data collected with process automation, the concept is slowly shifting towards automated control of the company’s operations.
+Right now, due to data collected with process automation, the concept is slowly shifting towards automated control of the company’s operations.

 Enhanced corporate control

 In short: looking into P&L or balance sheet once per quarter is not sufficient.
-You have to have set of different KPIs based on the real data.
-Moreover, if you need more information or dig a bit more into, you must have that option.
-Last but not least the whole trend with data mining is now at stake.
-Yes, it is not science fiction, and yes we (50 people in consulting) are doing that as well
+You have to have a set of different KPIs based on the real data.
+Moreover, if you need more information or dig a bit more into it, you must have that option.
+Last but not least, the whole trend with data mining is now at stake.
+Yes, it is not science fiction, and yes, we (50 people in consulting) are doing that as well.

 Digital transformation – time to get the ball rollin’

-So you now have a glimpse what the mysterious slogan “digital transformation” is.
+So now you have a glimpse of what the mysterious slogan “digital transformation” is.
 To make your digital journey full of adventures and to accomplish it with success – follow each of the 10 points, from decision making by customer experience and finally to the most “sexy” one – enhanced corporate control.
-That’s it for now, stay tuned for the first one piece on creating new products.
+That’s it for now, stay tuned for the next piece on creating new products.
 Have fun and see you soon!